heavyblotto/memorativa/docs/i-vision.md

 Astrology is an ancient and elegant methodology.
 From the location and movement of planets and other celestial bodies in relation to Earth, the observer, and to one another, a model of mathematical relations in time and space is created.
 With this aspect of the model alone, one can enhance any organizational system in interesting and beneficial ways.

 Astrology also accounts for a system or systems of symbols, relationships, correspondences, and the ideas and concepts encoded and engendered within the system.
-Indeed, there are few systems that can dynamically account for the language of emotion, thought, and imagination in a rational (relational) and dynamic way better than astrology.
+There are few systems that can dynamically account for the language of emotion, thought, and imagination in a rational (relational) and dynamic way better than astrology.

 There are various historical and cultural variations of astrology that serve to provide additional insights and perspectives while relying upon the same underlying model.
 There are also variations on the model itself, such as sidereal, tropical, Western, Vedic, and others, including just the use of celestial mechanics devoid of any symbolism.